Scotch Plains Public Library

 Hacking Autism - A fascinating intiative whose mission is to develop innovative, touch-enabled applications for the autism community and make this software available for free on HackingAutism.org.

 Kudos to the Lancaster (PA) Public Library for putting together a model Autism Resource Center that provides a wide array of resources for the community in a terrific space.
-Browse the Rescource Center's Online Catalog or download the 59 page pdf Bibiography.
-Also check out their online "Going to the Library" social storybooks for preschoolers and teens and a broad array of suggestions for reading materials.
+Browse the Rescource Center's Online Catalog and visit the site to download their online "Going to the Library" social storybooks for Preschoolers and Teens

 Wretches and Jabberers - This compelling new documentary, directed by Oscar winner Gerardine Wurzburg, follows Tracy Thresher (42) and Larry Bissonnette (52) who both have autism, as they embark on a global quest to change attitudes about disability and intelligence.
 Their world tour message is that the same possibility exists for others like themselves.
 At each stop, they dissect public attitudes about autism and issue a hopeful challenge to reconsider competency and the future.
 Along the way, they reunite with old friends from the USA, expand the isolated world of a talented young painter and make new allies in their cause.